 The second most important occupational group in this neighborhood is

-executive, management, and professional occupations, with 23.3% of the residents employed.
+manufacturing and laborer occupations, with 21.3% of the residents employed.

 The Neighbors: Ethnicity / Ancestry